grafana/k6-docs/src/data/markdown/docs/03 cloud/03 Integrations/03 Notifications.md

 > **Note:** Notifications are configured per organization by the organization's
 > owner or an admin member.

-k6 supports three different integration options: _Slack_, _Microsoft Teams_ and
+k6 supports four different integration options: _Slack_, _Microsoft Teams_ and
 your own _Custom Webhook_ or _Custom Email_.
 Each option can also be customized freely if our default is not exactly what you need.